vaioco/vaioco.github.io/_posts/ART/2016-01-25-art-part-ii-hooking.markdown

 Using the _GetMethodID_ function of java native Interface (JNI) we can get the **A**'s memory reference.
 The _GetMethodID_ function returns an _jobject_ type, it is just an alias for the **ArtMethod** data structure.

 Using relative offset, we can access to elements inside the object returned by _GetMethodID_ for retriving the information needed for locating **A**'s memory reference within the **Z**'s **vtable** array.
-ART's internals are very unliked the subject of OEM modifications.
+ART internals are very unlikely to be subject of OEM modifications.

 To achieve point 1 we use the DexClassLoader API, the method **B** is defined by the user and loaded from a DEX file.